 - Complaint with request for change: Ask your partner what you need.

 - Wish, hope, or dream: Something you’re looking forward to.

 You may find it helpful to print this out and refer to it until you and your partner have the steps memorized.

-Early in my career, I became interested in a number of relationship skills programs, including Prepare-Enrich and PAIRS – Practical Application of Intimate Relationship Skills.
-For over 20 years I taught the PAIRS program to hundreds of participants.
-I also conducted research on helping distressed couples, published several professional books, and a bestselling health and wellness book with Reader’s Digest, The 7 Stages of Marriage.
+Early in her career, Dr. DeMaria became interested in a number of relationship skills programs, including Prepare-Enrich and PAIRS – Practical Application of Intimate Relationship Skills.
+For over 20 years she taught the PAIRS program to hundreds of participants.
+She also conducted research on helping distressed couples, published several professional books, and a bestselling health and wellness book with Reader’s Digest, The 7 Stages of Marriage.

-I have trained and collaborated with my colleagues at Council for Relationships to develop the Relationship Check Up and Healthy Relationships and Wellness Programs, for which I currently serve as the Director.
-The experiences of helping people with their most important relationships has transformed me as a person, as a wife, and as a clinician.
+Dr. DeMaria trained and collaborated with her colleagues at Council for Relationships to develop the Relationship Checkup and Healthy Relationships and Wellness Programs, for which she served as the Director.

 Relationships require work.
 Counseling can help improve communication, deepen intimacy, and reduce conflict.
 Click here to learn more about CFR’c Couples Therapy.
 If you would like to request an appointment with an individual, couples, or family therapist or psychiatrist, click here.
 As a nonprofit, CFR offers low and no-fee therapy options to those who are facing financial hardships.
 Click here to learn more about our low and no-fee therapy options.